 XXVII.
-And be it further enacted, That before any Sugar, Coffee, Cocoa Nuts, Spirits, or Mahogany shall be shipped for Exportation in any British Possession in America, as being the Produce of some other such Possession, or of the Island of Mauritius, or shall be so shipped in the said Island as being the Produce of some British Possession in America, the Person Exporting the same shall in the Entry Outwards state the Place of the Production, and refer to the Entry Inwards and landing of such Goods, and shall make oath before the Collector or Controller to the Identity of the same; and thereupon, if such Goods shall have been duly Imported with a Certificate of Production, within Twelve Months prior to the shipping for Exportation, the Collector and Controller shall sign and give to the Master a Certificate of Production founded upon and referring to the Certificate of Production under which such Goods had been so imported, and containing the like Particulars, together with the Date of such Importation.
+And be it further enacted, That before any Sugar, Coffee, Co- Certificate of Produc-coa Nuts, Spirits, or Mahogany shall be shipped for Exportation in any tion from another British Possession in America, as being the Produce of some other such Colony.
+Possession, or of the Island of Mauritius, or shall be so shipped in the said Island as being the Produce of some British Possession in America, the Person Exporting the same shall in the Entry Outwards state the Place of the Production, and refer to the Entry Inwards and landing of such Goods, and shall make Oath before the Collector or Controller to the Identity of the same; and thereupon, if such Goods shall have been duly Imported with a Certificate of Production, within Twelve Months prior to the shipping for Exportation, the Collector and Controller shall sign and give to the Master a Certificate of Production founded upon and referring to the Certificate of Production under which such Goods had been so imported, and containing the like Particulars, together with the Date of such Importation.

 XXVIII.
-And whereas it is expedient to make Regulation respecting the Inland Trade of the British Possessions in America; be it therefore enacted, That it shall be lawful to bring or import by Land, or by Inland Navigation, into any of the British Possessions in America, from any adjoining Foreign Country, any Goods which might be lawfully imported by Sea into such Possession from such Country, and so to bring or import such Goods in the Vessels, Boats, or Carriages of such Country, as well as in British Vessels, Boats, or Carriages.
+And whereas it is expedient to make Regulation respecting Goods brought over the Inland Trade of the British Possessions in America; be it therefore Navigation.
+6 enacted.
+That it shall be lawful to bring or import by Land, or by Inland Navigation, into any of the British Possessions in America, from any adjoining Foreign Country, any Good- which might be lawfully imported by Sea into such Possession from such Country, and so to bring or import such Goods in the Vessels, Boats, or Carriages of such Country, as well as in British Vessels, Boats, or Carriages.